TUW-GEO/cookiecutter-tuw-jupyter/README.md

    - Github Name: Github account name of person or group (defaults to [TUW-GEO](https://github.com/TUW-GEO))
    - Project Name: Name of project and the accompanying GitHub repository
-   - Project Slug: The same as the name but without capital letters and spaces The names are used in the `makefile` form the `.setup` folder.
-This is important for sharing the notebook for easy setup.
+   - Project Slug: The same as the name but without capital letters and spaces

+   These names are used in the `makefile` form the `.setup` folder.
+This is important when sharing the notebook for easy setup.
-5. Now commit the changes to the notebooks.

-## Explanation of the makefile,... the whole workflow
+5. Now you can work on the Project.
+A example Jupyter notebook called `01_eo-discover-eodag.ipynb`has been created.

+## Project Workflow - explaining the files,...